bypassspace/Udacity-Business-Analytics-Nano-Degree-Program/README.md

 Successful completion of this program requires a commitment to stay on pace, complete projects, and finish the program within 3 months.
 See more details in the program FAQ.

+# Program Instructors
+**Josh Bernhard** - Data Scientist at Nerd Wallet
+Josh has been sharing his passion for data for nearly a decade at all levels of university, and as Lead Data Science Instructor at Galvanize.
+He's used data science for work ranging from cancer research to process automation.

+**Dana Sheahan** - Content Developer
+Dana is an electrical engineer with a Masters in Computer Science from Georgia Tech.
+Her work experience includes software development for embedded systems in the Automotive Group at Motorola, where she was awarded a patent for an onboard operating system.

+**Mat Leonard** - Instructor
+Mat is a former physicist, research neuroscientist, and data scientist.
+He did his PhD and Postdoctoral Fellowship at the University of California, Berkeley.

+**Derek Steer** - CEO at Mode
+Derek is the CEO of Mode Analytics.
+He developed an analytical foundation at Facebook and Yammer and is passionate about sharing it with future analysts.
+He authored SQL School and is a mentor at Insight Data Science.

+**Sam Nelson** - Product Lead
+Sam is the Product Lead for Udacity’s Data Analyst, Business Analyst, and Data Foundations programs.
+He’s worked as an analytics consultant on projects in several industries, and is passionate about helping others improve their data skills.

 # Required Hardware
 Computer running OS X or Windows